Liberontissauri/Save-It-Game-Save-Manager/README.md

 - Create backups of the stored data in zip files;
 - Import those same files into the program from another computer;
 - Send the savedata to dropbox.
+- Timed updates between the local savedata (in the program), and the cloud savedata

 ![demo1](https://i.imgur.com/JMP5RpF.png)